copyrite/LwotcMinimalText/XComGame.md

 * Reaction attacks are not targeted.

 ## Infighter
-+40 Dodge against attacks in a {% INFIGHTER_RADIUS_TILES %} tile range.
++40 dodge against attacks in a {% INFIGHTER_RADIUS_TILES %} tile range.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Inspire Agility
-Give an ally +30 Dodge until the start of your turn.
+Give an ally +30 dodge until the start of your turn.
 You gain an extra charge on kill.
 * {% COOLDOWN %}
 * {% CHARGES %}
 * {% AP0 %}